CHiPs44/pascalscript/README.md

 ## License

-This project is licensed under GNU General Public License 3.0 or later, see file `LICENSE`.
+This project is licensed under GNU Lesser General Public License 3.0 or later, see file `LICENSE`.

 Each file should contains this header: